 - Cumulative grade-point averages of 2.000 for all work completed at Wittenberg University and for all coursework used to meet the requirements of declared major and minor programs are requisites for graduation.

-- At least 50% of the semester hours for all coursework and 50% of the semester hours for all coursework in the major must be completed while in residence at Wittenberg University.
+- At least 32 semester hours and 50% of the semester hours for all coursework in the major must be completed while in residence at Wittenberg University.
 The student must be in residence for at least one of the last two semesters.

 - The student must maintain an acceptable rate of progress toward meeting both the cumulative grade average and the total semester hours required for graduation as defined in the standards for academic progress.